IchZerowan/delivery-api/Readme.md

 ```

 ### Get category info by ID
-GET method returns for you info about your category
+GET method returns the information about the specified category

 **Request**
 ```